NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-3-workflows.md

 of the MRSA pipeline in the `tutorials/nextflow/main.nf` file, through which we'll go piece by piece in this tutorial.
 Let's start at the beginning!

-This are the first few lines of the file `main.nf`:
+These are the first few lines of the file `main.nf`:

 ```groovy
 // Enable DSL2 for a more modular workflow